 In summary, while greenhouse gas increases acted to enhance the global land monsoon precipitation over the 20th century (medium confidence), consistent with projected future enhancement (Section 4.5.1), this tendency was overwhelmed by anthropogenic aerosols from the 1950s to the 1980s, which contributed to weakening of global land summer monsoon precipitation intensity for this period (medium confidence).
-There is medium confidence that the intensification of global monsoon precipitation and NH summer monsoon circulation since the 1980s is dominated by internal variability.
-These assessments are supported respectively by multi-model detection and attribution studies which find an important role for anthropogenic aerosols in the weakening trend, and studies that identify a role for AMV and PDV in inducing the NH summer monsoon circulation enhancement since the 1980s.
-Supported by multi-model simulations that are qualitatively consistent with proxy evidence, there is high confidence that orbital forcing contributed to stronger NH monsoon precipitation in the mid-Pliocene and mid-Holocene than pre-industrial.
+There is medium confidence that the intensification of global monsoon precipitation and Northern Hemisphere summer monsoon circulation since the 1980s is dominated by internal variability.
+These assessments are supported respectively by multi-model detection and attribution studies which find an important role for anthropogenic aerosols in the weakening trend, and studies that identify a role for AMV and PDV in inducing the Northern Hemisphere summer monsoon circulation enhancement since the 1980s.
+Supported by multi-model simulations that are qualitatively consistent with proxy evidence, there is high confidence that orbital forcing contributed to stronger Northern Hemisphere monsoon precipitation in the mid-Pliocene and mid-Holocene than pre-industrial.
 While CMIP5 models can capture the domain and precipitation intensity of the global monsoon, biases remain in their regional representations, and they are unsuccessful in quantitatively reproducing changes in paleo reconstructions (high confidence).
 CMIP6 models reproduce the domain and precipitation intensity of the global monsoon observed over the instrumental period better than CMIP5 models (medium confidence).
-However, CMIP5 and CMIP6 models fail to fully capture the variations of the NH summer monsoon circulation (Figure 3.17d), but there is low confidence to this assessment due to a lack of evidence in the literature.
+However, CMIP5 and CMIP6 models fail to fully capture the variations of the Northern Hemisphere summer monsoon circulation (Figure 3.17d), but there is low confidence to this assessment due to a lack of evidence in the literature.

 [START FIGURE 3.17 HERE]

-Model evaluation of global monsoon domain, intensity, and circulation. (a-b) Climatological summer-winter range of precipitation rate, scaled by annual mean precipitation rate (shading) and 850 hPa wind velocity (arrows) based on (a) GPCP and ERA5 and (b) a multi-model ensemble mean of CMIP6 historical simulations for 1979-2014.
-Enclosed by red lines is the monsoon domain based on the definition by Wang and Ding (2008). (c-d) 5-year running mean anomalies of (c) global land monsoon precipitation index defined as the percentage anomaly of the summertime precipitation rate averaged over the monsoon regions over land, relative to its average for 1979-2014 (the period indicated by light grey shading) and (d) the tropical monsoon circulation index defined as the vertical shear of zonal winds between 850 and 200 hPa levels averaged over 0º-20ºN, from 120ºW eastward to 120ºE in NH summer (Wang et al., 2013; m s–1) in CMIP5 historical and RCP4.5 simulations, CMIP6 historical and AMIP simulations.
+Model evaluation of global monsoon domain, intensity, and circulation. (a, b) Climatological summer-winter range of precipitation rate, scaled by annual mean precipitation rate (shading) and 850 hPa wind velocity (arrows) based on (a) GPCP and ERA5 and (b) a multi-model ensemble mean of CMIP6 historical simulations for 1979–2014.
+Enclosed by red lines is the monsoon domain based on the definition by Wang and Ding (2008). (c, d) Five-year running mean anomalies of (c) global land monsoon precipitation index defined as the percentage anomaly of the summertime precipitation rate averaged over the monsoon regions over land, relative to its average for 1979–2014 (the period indicated by light grey shading) and (d) the tropical monsoon circulation index defined as the vertical shear of zonal winds between 850 and 200 hPa levels averaged over 0º–20ºN, from 120ºW eastward to 120ºE in NH summer (Wang et al., 2013; m s–1) in CMIP5 historical and RCP4.5 simulations, CMIP6 historical and AMIP simulations.
 Summer and winter are defined for individual hemispheres: May through September for NH summer and SH winter, and November through March for NH winter and SH summer.
 The number of models and ensembles are given in the legend.
 The multi-model ensemble mean and percentiles are calculated after weighting individual members with the inverse of the ensemble size of the same model, so that individual models are equally weighted irrespective of ensemble size.
 Further details on data sources and processing are available in the chapter data table (Table 3.SM.1).

 [END FIGURE 3.17 HERE]